clusterio/clusterio/docs/setting-up-tls.md

 ## Using a reverse proxy

-Configure the proxy to forward requests over HTTP to the port the master server is listening to so that for example a request to `https://example.com/instances/` is forwarded to `http://localhost:8080/instances/`.
+Configure the proxy to forward requests over HTTP to the port the controller is listening to so that for example a request to `https://example.com/instances/` is forwarded to `http://localhost:8080/instances/`.
-It is possible to host the interface under a sub-path, in that case a request under the sub-path should be mapped to the master server with the sub-path stripped out.
+It is possible to host the interface under a sub-path, in that case a request under the sub-path should be mapped to the controller with the sub-path stripped out.
 For example `https://example.com/sub/path/instances/` would be mapped to `http://localhost:8080/instances`.

 Additianlly WebSocket connections to `/api/socket` also needs to be forwarded.
 Typically this requires explicit configuration and support for forwarding WebSocket connections.
 If the interface hosted under a sub-path the `/api/socket` address is relative to the sub-path and the sub-path also needs to be stripped out when forwarded.

-You can also optionally set the master server to listen only on the loopback interface to prevent it being directly connected to from the outside.
+You can also optionally set the controller to listen only on the loopback interface to prevent it being directly connected to from the outside.

-    npx clusteriomaster config set master.bind_address 127.0.0.1
+    npx clusteriocontroller config set controller.bind_address 127.0.0.1

 ### Apache Config